'Prostitute' Carla Bruni deserves death: Iran's Kayhan

 "I hope the media will pay attention.
 The media can criticise the hostile policies of other countries, but by refraining from using insulting words.
 This is not correct."

-Kayhan, known for harshly insulting Iranian and foreign figures, has been dragged to court previously by many Iranians, including Nobel peace winner Shirin Ebadi and Esfandiar Rahim Mashaie, a top aide of President Mahmoud Ahmadinejad.
+Kayhan, known for harshly insulting Iranian and foreign figures, has been dragged into court previously by many Iranians, including Nobel peace winner Shirin Ebadi and Esfandiar Rahim Mashaie, a top aide of President Mahmoud Ahmadinejad.

 © 2010 AFP